What Is a Stipend? Definition, Types, and Examples for Employers

 Are stipends taxable?

-However, the Internal Revenue Service (IRS) considers most stipends taxable income, which means employers are responsible for payroll taxes, and recipients still have to pay federal and state taxes on the amount.
+The Internal Revenue Service (IRS) considers most stipends taxable income, which means employers are responsible for payroll taxes, and recipients still have to pay federal and state taxes on the amount.

 HR leaders considering stipends as fringe benefits for their workforce should check with the IRS regarding tax implications.

 For example, the IRS considers taxable income stipends related to health and wellness initiatives.
 Conversely, stipends for parking and public transit expenses can be funded by employees’ pre-tax dollars up to a designated limit.
-As of 2025, the IRS allows employers to withhold up to $325 per month for pre-tax commuter benefits, such as qualified parking, commuter highway vehicle transportation, and transit passes.

 When filing their tax returns, recipients must record their stipends.
 Students who receive stipends (also called ‘taxable scholarships’ or ‘taxable grant scholarships’) should report the amounts used for incidental expenses, such as room and board, travel, and equipment, as well as amounts received as payments for teaching, research, or other services.